 - Then we went and bought a Schwinn bicycle for $269.95.

 My six-year-old daughter rode that bicycle, raised the handlebars, took the fenders off, and made a dirt bike out of it.
-She rode that bicycle regularly for the next 10 years and the only other expense we had were literally two tires for that bike.
+She rode that bicycle regularly for the next 10 years and the only other expense we had was literally two tires for that bike.

-Now the price of the Schwinn was considerably more than the cheaper bicycle
+Now the price of the Schwinn was considerably more than the cheaper bicycle or was it?

 The cost of the cheaper bicycle for six months was $178.45 or 30 dollars per month.
 For her to ride the more expensive bicycle for 10 years the ‘price’ was just under $2.25 per month or $27 per year.